Olga3101/rsschool-cv/cv.md

 * The ability to manage deadlines

 ## Professional experience:
-* 2006-2007 - Researcher, Department of nano- and biomedical technologies of Saratov State University, Saratov, Russia
+* 2006-2007 - Researcher, Department of nano- and biomedical technologies (Saratov State University)
 * 2008-present - Associate Professor, Institute of Physics (Saratov State University)
 * about 20 scientific publications written in English over the past 5 years in highly rated journals.